 To make something with fresh pumpkin, start by roasting it in the oven.
 Cut it into halves or quarters (depending on its size), scoop out the seeds (save for toasting later, if you’d like), and put the pieces in a roasting pan with about half a cup of water, and roast it in a 350-degree oven till it’s really tender.
 Let it cool, then scoop it out of the skin with a spoon.
 Puree the pulp in a food processor or blender to make sure all the stringy bits are gone.
 At this point, either use or freeze the pumpkin puree.

 An average pumpkin will yield about 2 cups of puree, just enough for a pumpkin pie – or this richly decadent recipe below.
-Serve this pumpkin cobbler for Thanksgiving and nobody will ever want plain old pie again.
+Serve this pumpkin cobbler for a holiday meal and nobody will ever want plain old pie again.

 - 4 cups fresh (or 29-ounce can) pumpkin